-On April 5, 2014, the Group acquired Metaforic from venture capital funds for \$11.6 million, which was paid in cash on the date the transaction was completed.
-In 2015, the Group could pay a complementary amount of up to \$4.5 million, provided it achieves certain business objectives in 2014.
-Based in Scotland, Metaforic also operates in the Silicon Valley in California.
-It is a leader in the development of software obfuscation technologies and encryption-related security software for a variety of industries, including the mobile payment and mobile banking markets.
+On April 5, 2014, the Group acquired all of Metaforic Ltd's shares.
+The latter company is a leader in the development of software obfuscation technologies and encryption-related security software for a variety of industries, yet mainly intended for the mobile payment and mobile banking markets.